 About Our Chapter

+Together, our Chapter and the National Office operates under a shared mission to help people living with Amyotrophic Lateral Sclerosis and to leave no stone unturned in the search for a cure.
 We work together to accomplish our mission.
 The Tennessee Chapter focuses primarily on helping local patients and families live with ALS while the National Office focuses primarily on research and advocacy.
 The Chapter supports the National Office through revenue sharing and research contributions.
 The National Office supports the Chapters by providing up-to-date information and materials.